Cervical Disc Surgery: Disc Replacement or Fusion?

 Artificial cervical disc replacement

 In 2007, the FDA approved the first artificial disc, the Prestige Cervical disc, which looks and moves much like the real thing but is made of metal.
-In a study of 541 patients, the artificial disc improved neck and arm pain as safely and effectively as cervical fusion, but it preserved greater range of motion.
+Ongoing research has shown that the artificial disc can improve neck and arm pain as safely and effectively as cervical fusion while allowing for range of motion that is as good or better than with cervical fusion.
+People who get the artificial disc are often able to return to work more quickly as well.
+The surgery to replace the disc, however, does take longer and can lead to more blood loss than with cervical fusion.
 People who get an artificial disc can always opt for cervical fusion later.
 But if a patient has cervical fusion first, it's not possible to later put an artificial disc in the same spot.

 Not everyone is a candidate for the artificial disc, however.
-Those with osteoporosis, joint disease, infection, inflammation at the site, or an allergy to stainless steel shouldn't have disc replacement surgery.
+Those with osteoporosis, joint disease, infection, inflammation at the site, or an allergy to stainless steel may not be candidates for disc replacement surgery.